sspverif/ssbee/example-projects/kem-dem-cca-security/README.md

 # KEM-DEM

-This project contains the formalization of a result by Cramer and Shoup in Domino which states that the composition of a CCA-secure Key Encapsulation Mechanism (KEM) with a CCA-secure Data Encapsulation Mechanism (DEM) yields a CCA-secure public key encryption (PKE) scheme.
+This project formalizes a result by Cramer and Shoup in Domino which states that the composition of a CCA-secure Key Encapsulation Mechanism (KEM) with a CCA-secure Data Encapsulation Mechanism (DEM) yields a CCA-secure public key encryption (PKE) scheme.
 This formalization uses the